jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 h_j = \sigma(z) = \frac{1}{1 + e^{-z_j}}
 $$

+Let's use a Python scientific package called _numpy_ to compute the output of our network.

 > We provide coding to help the audience to understand the mechanism in details.
-Nevertheless, a full understanding of this code is not needed.
+Nevertheless, a full understanding of this code is not required.

-In the program below, we use a Python scientific package called _numpy_ to compute the output of our network.

 ```python
 import numpy as np